 Historically, investing in real estate has been one of the best ways to build long-term wealth.
 Many of the world's wealthiest people made their fortunes by investing in properties.

 However, just as with any other type of investment, real estate investing is not without risk.

 Here are a few pitfalls you should be aware of before becoming a real estate investor.

 When buying any investment property, the location should always be your primary consideration.
 You can't move house to a more desirable location if the neighborhood deteriorates or a strip mall goes in a block away.
 For commercial properties, you don't want to own the only occupied storefront or office on a vacant block.

 Things to Research

-You’ll want to research the market trends and zoning in the area you’re targeting.
-What has been the property appreciation rate over the past few years?
-What changes, if any, are being planned by the zoning board?
+You'll want to research the market trends and zoning in the area you're targeting:

 Why Location Matters